Chacho104/proday_api/README.md

 2. **Create a Database:**
    - Open MySQL Workbench and connect to your local MySQL server (ensure it is up and running before attempting to connect).
-   - Create a new database by running the following SQL command (you can replace the name todo_app with any name of your choice):
+   - Create a new database by running the following SQL command (you can replace the name pro_day with any name of your choice):

      ```sql
-     CREATE DATABASE todo_app;
+     CREATE DATABASE pro_day;
      ```
     - Alternatively, you can create a new database on MySQL Workbench by clicking on schemas and adding a new schema.